oneilstokeseqrm/graphrag-toolkit-1.0/README.md

 ### Lexical Graph

 The [lexical-graph](./lexical-graph/) provides a framework for automating the construction of a [hierarchical lexical graph](./docs/lexical-graph/graph-model.md) from unstructured data, and composing question-answering strategies that query this graph when answering user questions.

+### BYOKG-RAG

+[BYOKG-RAG](./byokg-rag/) is a novel approach to Knowledge Graph Question Answering (KGQA) that combines the power of Large Language Models (LLMs) with structured knowledge graphs.
+The system allows users to bring their own knowledge graph and perform complex question answering over it.

 ## Security